Browse conference sessions Below.

 Richard Bettis, University of North Carolina-Chapel Hill — SMJ Co-Editor

 Rudi Bresser is a Professor of Strategic Management at the Free University of Berlin, Germany.
 Prior to joining the Free University, he was a faculty member of the City University of New York at Baruch College.
-He is a committed member of the SMS since 1984.
-He has been a Conference Co-Chair of the 1999 Strategic Management Society Conference in Berlin, and he served as a member of several SMS-Conference Review Committees.
+He has been a committed member of the SMS since 1984.
+Rudi has been a Conference Co-Chair of the 1999 Strategic Management Society Conference in Berlin, and he served as a member of several SMS-Conference Review Committees.
 Dr. Bresser is an Associate Editor of the Strategic Management Journal and has been a member of the Journal’s Editorial Board for 13 years.
 He is a founding member of the European Management Review, and an ad hoc reviewer to a dozen scholarly management journals.
 He has published many scholarly articles in American and European refereed journals such as the Strategic Management Journal, Academy of Management Review, Omega, Organization Studies, European Management Review, Administration & Society, Zeitschrift fuer Betriebswirtschaft, Schmalenbach Business Review, and Die Betriebswirtschaft.
 He has authored or co-authored several books on management and strategic management topics.
 Professor Bresser maintains intensive contacts to the business and consulting communities.
 He is a former Managing Director of the business administration faculty at the Free University of Berlin.

-, — SMJ Co-Editor
+Will Mitchell, University of Toronto — SMJ Co-Editor

 Dan Schendel, Purdue University — SEJ Co-Editor

 Dan Schendel is the Blake Family Endowed Chair Emeritus in Strategic Management at the Krannert Graduate School of Management, Purdue University.
 His research work was the first to take new empirical directions in the strategy field away from traditional case methods by developing and testing mathematical performance models of strategy in the early 1970s.
 He has also done work on turnaround strategies, strategy across the life cycle, generic strategies, strategic groups, and planning systems.
 He is the author of a number of articles and cases in these and other related topic areas that have appeared in numerous leading publications.
-Dan Schendel is a fellow of the Academy of Management and Dean of the SMS Fellows.
-He is also the founding president and current treasurer of the SMS.
+Dan Schendel is a fellow of the Academy of Management and is the former Dean of the SMS Fellows.
+He is also the founding president of the SMS.
 He received his doctorate from Stanford University.

 Edward Zajac, Northwestern University — SMJ Co-Editor